 The hero must choose one superpower from a fixed list of agency-approved powers.

 powers list using

-a technique used before in Displaying Data.
+a technique seen previously in the Displaying Data page.

-Add the following HTML immediately below the Alter Ego group.
+Add the following HTML immediately below the Alter Ego group:

 This code repeats the